projectoriented/rush/README.md

 Mei Wu, Firangis, Yihenn, Tan Bruce, Zifang

 <h3>What is the purpose of this project?</h3>
 The aim of this project is to create an app catered to natives and tourists to find their way to the nearest bathroom.
-In addition to that feature, we want to implement locating the nearest available wifi and charging station.
 This app will be built using react-native's framework.

 ![splash](fastlane/screenshots/splash.png?raw=true "Splash")
 ![map](fastlane/screenshots/map.png?raw=true "Map")